-Congratulations to Feroze Dada for a most colourful and spectacular book launch at Watkins iconic bookshop in London Cecil Court on Tuesday 3rd of July.
-Great entertainment was provided by singer Saira Peter and her musicians which immediately drew a crowd outside.
+Congratulations to Feroze Dada for a most colourful and spectacular book launch at Watkins bookshop in London’s Cecil Court on Tuesday 3rd July.
+Great entertainment was provided by singer Saira Peter and her musicians, which immediately drew a crowd outside.
 A fantastic event!

-The author, Feroze Dada, was greatly honored that His holiness, The Dalai Lama should offer his endorsement to the book and gave his blessing to the project.
-His Holiness writes “The author, Feroze Dada, gives a moving account of a monk’s work and talks about his own efforts to support a school and a care centre for destitute Burmese children started by the monk in his monastery.
+The author, Feroze Dada, was greatly honoured that His Holiness The Dalai Lama should offer his endorsement to the book and gave his blessing to the project.
+His Holiness The Daila Lama writes, “The author, Feroze Dada, gives a moving account of a monk’s work and talks about his own efforts to support a school and a care centre for destitute Burmese children started by the monk in his monastery.
 I offer my prayers for their success.”

 The book is on sale from www.inletrust.org.uk